 The Group has a lease contract that includes extension and termination options.
 These options are negotiated by management to provide flexibility in managing the leased-asset portfolio and align with the Group's business needs.
-Management exercises significant judgement in determining whether these extension and termination options are reasonably certain to be exercised (Note 2(c)(i)(a).
+Management exercises significant judgement in determining whether these extension and termination options are reasonably certain to be exercised (Note 2(c)(ii)(a).

-.
-INVESTMENTS
+11. INVESTMENTS

 Consolidated

 2021 2020

 \$ \$

-- -
+Unlisted equity investment - -

 - -